 - avoiding outdoor activities during thunderstorms, particularly those involving physical activity when breathing is increased

-- ensuring that home evaporative air conditioning has water flow to the pads and windows are slightly opening to maintain fresh filtered and cool air flow.
+- ensuring that home evaporative air conditioning has water flow to the pads and windows are slightly opened to maintain fresh filtered and cool air flow.
 However, with refrigerated air conditioning, windows and external doors should be closed and in the car, the air-conditioner should be switched to recycle mode

 - having a current Asthma Action Plan